jwl-7/c0de_gr1nd/python_explanations/tree_preorder.md

 # Implement a Preorder Traversal Without Recursion
-Write a program which takes as input a binary tree and performs a preorder traversal of the tree.
-Do not use recursion.
-Nodes do not contain parent references.
+Given a binary tree, return the preorder traversal.
+The nodes do not contain parent pointers, and the solution must be iterative.

 ## Example
 ```